achyu-dev/Movie-ticket-Booking-system/README.md

 # Movie-ticket-Booking-system
-The project aims at developing a simulation tool depicting how a movie ticket is booked
+The project aims at developing an online Movie ticket Booking system